aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 - We start with a stream, and a cursor at the beginning of the stream.
-- Each step in the monad handles some book keeping for
+- monad handles some book keeping at each step
   - The parser monad is a great example to help build the beginning intuition of monads as _programmable semicolons_.